aoterodelaroza/acpdb/README.md

 ## Libraries

-To get full functionality of out ACP, the following optional libraries are required:
+To get full functionality out of acpdb, the following optional libraries are required:

 - btparse (`libbtparse-dev` package on debian): for reading the